 JavaScript Primer

-and changes the element content (innerHTML) to "Hello JavaScript":
+and changes the innerHTML content to contain the value "Hello Google World!":

 My first javascript